If you’re facing a foreclosure in California, it’s a good idea to learn as much as you can about the process. In this article, you can find out:

-Pre-foreclosure outreach requirements.
-In California, the lender or mortgage servicer must personally contact the borrower (or satisfy the legal requirements for attempting to contact the borrower) 30 days before recording a notice of default (which is the official start to the foreclosure process) to assess the borrower's financial situation and explore options to avoid foreclosure.
-Cal.
+In California, the foreclosing bank or servicer must personally contact the borrower—or satisfy the legal requirements for attempting to contact the borrower—30 days before recording a notice of default (the official start to the foreclosure process).
+The purpose of the contact is to assess the borrower's financial situation and explore ways to avoid foreclosure, like with a loan modification.
+(Cal.
 Civ.
-Code § 2923.5.
+Code § 2923.5).

 Notice of default.
-To start the foreclosure, the lender or trustee (the third party that manages nonjudicial foreclosures) records a three-month notice of default in the county recorder’s office and mails a copy to the borrower within ten business days following recordation.
-Cal.
+To start the foreclosure, the bank or trustee (the third party that manages nonjudicial foreclosures) records a notice of default in the county recorder’s office and mails a copy to the borrower within ten business days.
+The notice of default gives you three months to reinstate the loan (bring it current).
+(Cal.
 Civ.
-Code §§ 2924, 2924b.
+Code §§ 2924, 2924b).

 Notice of sale.
-The lender or trustee then records a notice of sale and mails a copy to the borrower at least 20 days before the sale date.
-Cal.
+The bank or trustee then issues and records a notice of sale, and mails a copy to the borrower at least 20 days before the sale date.
+(Cal.
 Civ.
-Code § 2924, 2924b.
-The sale date cannot be earlier than three months and 20 days after the recording date of the notice of default.
-Cal.
+Code §§ 2924, 2924b).
+While the notice of sale may be recorded up to five days before the lapse of the three-month period, the sale date can’t be earlier than three months and 20 days after the notice of default's recording date.
+(Cal.
 Civ.
-Code § 2924.
+Code § 2924).

-In some states, you can redeem (repurchase) your home within a certain period of time after the foreclosure.
-In California, foreclosed homeowners cannot redeem the home following a nonjudicial foreclosure.
-(To get details on redemption after a foreclosure in California, see Nolo’s article If I lose my home to foreclosure in California, can I get it back?)
+In some states, you can redeem your home within a specific amount of time after the foreclosure.
+In California, however, foreclosed homeowners don’t get the right to redeem the home following a nonjudicial foreclosure.

 When the total mortgage debt exceeds the foreclosure sale price, the difference is called a "deficiency."
-Some states allow the lender to seek a personal judgment (called a "deficiency judgment”) against the borrower for this amount, while other states prohibit deficiency judgments with what are called anti-deficiency laws.
+Some states allow the foreclosing bank to seek a personal judgment, which is called a "deficiency judgment," against the borrower for this amount.
+Other states prohibit deficiency judgments with what are called anti-deficiency laws.

-In California, a lender cannot get a deficiency judgment after a nonjudicial foreclosure.
-Cal.
+California has an anti-deficiency law that states a foreclosing bank can’t get a deficiency judgment after a nonjudicial foreclosure.
+(Cal.
 Code Civ.
-Proc. § 580d.
-(For a summary of the deficiency laws in California, see California Laws on Post-Foreclosure Deficiency.)
+Proc. § 580d).
+(For a summary of the deficiency judgment laws in California, see California Laws on Post-Foreclosure Deficiency.)